 - Optional: Salt and pepper to taste

 - Mix all ingredients in a bowl or jar.

 - Add to salad or serve over vegetables.

 People who suffer from celiac disease, gluten intolerance or wheat or grass allergies will be happy to know that wheatgrass is gluten-free.
 However, for it to be beneficial, wheatgrass must be in its pure form.

 Exposing wheatgrass to equipment used to process gluten-containing items, or allowing grasses to begin developing seeds before harvesting can cause cross-contamination, making the finished outcome possess traces of gluten and, therefore, possibly detrimental for your health.42

 Common Side Effects of Wheatgrass Consumption

-Plus, those who have a wheat or grass allergy, celiac disease or gluten intolerance should consult a physician prior to consuming wheatgrass, since this could cause complications when ingested in high amounts.20 An allergen patch test may also be taken to spot potential allergies.
+Although wheatgrass is generally considered safe, some people may experience side effects such as nausea, constipation or even anorexia.
+Those who have a wheat or grass allergy, celiac disease or gluten intolerance should consult a physician prior to consuming wheatgrass, since this could cause complications when ingested in high amounts.
+An allergen patch test may also be taken to spot potential allergies.